Renater/SIPMediaGW/README.md

 ## Features

-- Provides SIP access to web conferences
+- Provides SIP access to web conferences (inbound and outbound calls)
 - Supports audio and video
 - Easy to deploy with Docker
 - Comprehensive SIP ecosystem